 Competing filters may come at higher or lower prices, but may not offer a glass jug, carbon filters, cleaners, or a trustworthy warranty.
 Therefore, you’re getting more ‘bang for your buck’ as they say.

 Additionally, the running costs are convenient too!
 This water distiller costs around 3kwh to filter 4 litres, equating to approximately £0.50 – that’s just £0.13 per litre!
 Compare that to bottled water, and you could be looking at up to 1/10 of the price.

-This is an aspect that the Make Water Pure distillers are also good on – speed.
+Speed is an aspect that the Make Water Pure distillers also offer value in – they save time.
 It takes between 3 to 4 hours to filter 4 litres of water.
 This is faster than other filters, and definitely on par with high-quality competitors (which often don’t offer the same benefits this filter, such as activated carbon).